segmentio/segment-docs/src/privacy/consent-management.md

 ![Diagram outlining information flowing from an end user to Segment destinations](/docs/privacy/images/consent-overview.png)

-After a user sets their consent preferences, Segment captures them with the [Analytics.js Consent Tools wrapper](https://github.com/segmentio/analytics-next/tree/master/packages/consent/consent-tools){:target="_blank"} and updates the [consent object](#consent-object).
-The events are then sent downstream to any streaming destinations in categories that a user consented to share data with.
+After a user sets their consent preferences, Segment captures them with a wrapper for your mobile and web libraries and updates the [consent object](#consent-object).
+The events are then sent downstream to any streaming destinations in categories that an end user consented to share data with.

 > info ""
 > Segment collects consent for both registered users and anonymous users.